iTrust-SUTD/A6-MITM/README.rst

 Setup
 =====

-1. Ensure the device is physically connected in the middle of two PLCs
+1. Ensure the device is physically connected in the middle of two PLCs.
-2. Edit start.sh to bridge the two network adaptors
+2. Edit start.sh to bridge the two network adaptors.
 3.